Doug Band: Post-presidential career

-Band served as counselor and chief advisor to former President Clinton until 2012.
-He was "the key architect of Clinton's post-presidency."
-During Clinton's post-presidency, Band helped setup and advised President Clinton's personal office and the Clinton Global Initiative and advised the William J. Clinton Foundation in its formative years.
+Band served as counselor and chief advisor to former President Clinton until 2012 and became "the key architect of Clinton's post-presidency."
+During Clinton's post-presidency, Band helped set up and advised President Clinton's personal office and the Clinton Global Initiative and advised the William J. Clinton Foundation in its formative years.
 He created and built the Clinton Global Initiative.
 According to figures released by the Clinton Foundation, CGI raised $69 billion for 2,100 philanthropic projects around the world.
 Clinton has credited Band with CGI: "Doug had the idea to do this," also stating that he was "very grateful for the role that [Band] played when we started out."

+In 2002, Band met Jeffrey Epstein as Clinton and Epstein went on a trip together.
+Band said he disliked Epstein and urged Clinton to cease his relationship with him, which Clinton refused to do.
+Band claimed in a 2020 interview that he was unaware of Epstein's criminal activities, and he also said Clinton had visited Epstein's island, Little Saint James, in January 2003.
+The flight logs of Epstein's private jets indicate Band has traveled on the airplane 26 times, including two flights on 14 June 2003, together with Epstein and Ghislaine Maxwell, but without Clinton.

-Band negotiated with the Obama Administration to appoint then-Senator Hillary Clinton to become Secretary of State.
+Band negotiated with the Obama administration to appoint then-Senator Hillary Clinton to become Secretary of State.
 Band also traveled with former President Clinton to North Korea to orchestrate the release of American journalists Laura Ling and Euna Lee from captivity on August 4, 2009.

 According to emails from 2009 and 2011 published by Wikileaks Band wrote a memo accusing Bill Clinton, Chelsea Clinton, and her husband Marc Mezvinsky of conflicts of interest, with the latter raising money for his hedge fund from Clinton foundation donors and friends.
 In 2011, Chelsea Clinton accused Band of having conflicts of interest between his work at the Clinton Foundation and Teneo Consulting.
 According to Politico, the dispute eventually "degenerated" into a "dust-up" between Doug Band and Chelsea Clinton.
-Band resigned from working for the Clintons in 2012.
+Band resigned from working for the Clintons in 2012, with his relationship with them also becoming estranged.

-Band served on the Coca-Cola Company International Advisory Board and on the Vote Vets advisory board.
+Band was on the Coca-Cola Company International Advisory Board and on the Vote Vets advisory board.
 He is on the Georgetown University Board of Regents and the board of Boys and Girls Club, and is a trustee at the Oklahoma City National Memorial & Museum, and on the boards of New York City Football Club, Students First, and the University of Florida Foundation.
-Band was a member of the Board of Directors for the USA Bid Committee in its failed effort to bring the FIFA World Cup to the United States in 2018 or 2022, through US Soccer.
+Band was a member of the board of directors for the USA Bid Committee in its failed effort to bring the FIFA World Cup to the United States in 2018 or 2022, through US Soccer.
 Since 2010 Band has taught a class on The Intersection of Politics and Public Service at New York University Wagner as an adjunct associate professor.
 Band retired from Teneo in December 2020.

-Band appeared multiple times on the Jeffrey Epstein flight logs in the early 2000s along with former President Bill Clinton and members of the secret service.